telugudevopsguru/aws-zero-to-hero/README.md

 - Define patch baselines to specify which patches should be applied and when.
 - View compliance reports to track patching status and remediate non-compliant instances.

+**Configuring Patch Manager:**
+   - Navigate to AWS Systems Manager -> Patch Manager.
+   - Click on "Patch Manager" in the left-hand menu.
+   - Create a patch baseline specifying which patches should be applied.
+   - Define the schedule for patching operations.
+   - Apply the patch baseline to your instances.

 ### What is Secrets Manager?

 **Secrets Manager** is an AWS service that helps you securely store, manage, and access sensitive information such as API keys, database passwords, and other credentials.
 It enables you to rotate, manage access, and audit usage of secrets throughout their lifecycle.